Geography 321 - The United States » 2019 » Chapter 1 Test Introduction

 The longest peaceful international border in the world is shared by

-B. Canada and the continental United States
+A. Canada and the continental United States

-C. Canada and Alaska
+B. Canada and Greenland

-D. The continental United States and Mexico
+C. The continental United States and Mexico

 Question #5